March 1, 2009Anthem Integrated 225

 particularly when you factor in the features (including the excellent phono stage; see

 sidebar), build quality, and power output.
-To me, thats all worth it.
+To me, that’s all worth it.

 Conclusion